 Depending on the details of the antenna interface, checking the pointing verifies that the date and time in either the FS computer or the pointing computer or both are correct at some level.
 If not both, you should verify the other independently.
 An error of 1 day will cause an approximately 1° pointing error.
-An error of a few seconds may not be detected depending on the size of the beam.
+An error of a few seconds may not be detected, unless the beam is small enough.